Seattle area sees 200 lightning strikes in under an hour Saturday night

 He added, “I think this surprised everyone, but the main thing is that it’s very difficult for our crews to go investigate due to the lightning.
 It’s too dangerous right now.”

+Puget Sound Energy was reporting 135 outrages affecting 19,067 customers as of about 10:30 p.m., with issues spread around the region.

 Interstate 5 lanes were affected by water on the roadway, with at least one northbound lane closed Saturday night at a stretch near Mercer Street in Seattle.
+There were streets with standing water in Kent, according to police there.

 Western Washington is rarely hit by such intense lightning, said Art Gaebel, a meteorologist with the National Weather Service in Seattle.